Interviews for 2021 entry will be held online.

 Previous caring experience

 Your experiences in a caring role will be of great interest.
-These need not be in a traditional mainstream medical environment.
+These need not be in a traditional mainstream medical environment and many of our 2020/21 candidates will not have face-to-face work experience.

 The interview is an opportunity for candidates to relate not only the facts and details of their experiences, but also their emotional responses to them and what they have gained from them.